- Student submissions will be presented in the Student Commons Building, on the Denver Campus on Friday, April 29, 2016.

-- poster mounted on foam core or cardboard ready to display on the easels
+- or, mounted on foam core that you provide for display on our easels

-Please specify on your application whether you want an easel, table or wall space.
-Typically posters are approximately 3' X 4'.
-If you have a larger display, please specify your needs on your application or email firstname.lastname@example.org to make sure we have an appropriate space reserved for your display.
+Please specify on your application whether you want wall space or easel.
+Typically posters are 3' X 4'.
+If you have a larger poster, please specify your needs on your application to make sure we have an appropriate space reserved.

 Learn more about how to create an effective poster presentation.

 For additional guidelines, please check out Boston University's website.

 Review sample poster templates: PowerPoint Example 1 or PowerPoint Example 2.

 We encourage all participants who choose a poster exhibit to create their poster in an electronic format.